Welcome to the 2025 American Criterium Cup

 Who is racing the ACC?

 The American Crit Cup is a series that is open to any professional and domestic elite riders.
 For each race, team sizes are limited to six riders for both the men’s and the women’s pelotons.
-Since the series is open to a wide range of riders, the exact teams and riders who will battle out the final standings are yet to be determined, however, the expectation is that many of the established names from the previous season with return to the series in 2024.
+Since the series is open to a wide range of riders, the exact teams and riders who will battle out the final standings are yet to be determined, however, the expectation is that many of the established names from the previous season with return to the series in 2025.

-Last year, the men’s series was won by Danny Summerhill who will be back racing this year with a revamped REIGN STORM Racing team.
+In 2024, the men’s series was won by Danny Summerhill who will be back racing this year with a revamped REIGN STORM Racing team.
 The team is a reconfiguration of the American Cycling Group, his team from last year, and brings a deep team to defend their overall team title from 2024.
 While the team is stout, they will have plenty of competition from Ribble Rebellion, L39ion of Los Angeles, Miami Blazers, and UTC/ButcherBox.

 On the women’s side, the top two from the series last year are back and teamed up once again, with Paola Muñoz and Andrea Cyr joining the Goldman Sachs ETF cycling team.
 The two riders will be back at the ACC this year and are set to be riders to watch whenever they turn up to the start as they look to get the better of teams like L39ion of Los Angeles, the Miami Blazers, DNA Pro Cycling and Cynisca Pro Cycling.